-- R✓ Retest results submitted by this laboratory are satisfactory as they fall within the AVR or match the consensus interpretation. - Rm Retest results submitted by this laboratory demonstrate minor variation as results fall just outside the AVR according to the defined criteria; these results are acceptable however the minor variation is worthy of note. - RU Retest results submitted by this laboratory are outside the AVR or disagree with the consensus interpretation and are unsatisfactory.
+- Results submitted by the participant are satisfactory as they fall within the AVR range from the median. - MV Results submitted by the participant demonstrate minor variation as results fall just outside the AVR according to the defined criteria; these results are acceptable however the minor variation is worthy of note. - U Results submitted by the participant are outside of the AVR or disagree with the consensus interpretation and are unsatisfactory.

-For those laboratories who do not report results on time as per 'Results Due' date on the Test Timetable, they will receive the same report as all other participants however they will not receive a classification for the test round and a comment will be made on the report regarding the "Laboratory not reporting results by the due date".
+For those laboratories who do not report results on time as per 'Results Due' date on the Test Timetable, they will receive the same report as all other participants however they will not receive a classification for the test round and a comment will be made on the report regarding the "Participant not reporting results by the due date".